red-collar-official/flutter_kore/docs/di.md

 ### Modules

-Modules are simple classes that helps orginize dependencies.
+Modules are simple classes that help orginize dependencies.

-If your class depend on similar set of scoped instances you can combine them using <b>InstanceModule</b>.
+If your classes depend on similar set of scoped instances you can combine them using <b>InstanceModule</b>.

 All dependencies in module will be disposed when no instance belongs to this module.